Restoring a Supreme Model 560-A Vedolyzer

 |

-I carefully pried out the plug using a small screwdriver.
 This is why you don't pull on the glass tube when removing a CRT.
 Now I have to try to figure out the pin wiring by peering through the CRT glass to see if I can trace which wires connect to which electrodes.
 The filaments test good, so it will probably work just fine if I can sort out the rest of the wiring.

 With the CRT out of the way the video amp and Wavemeter subchassis have been pulled for cleaning and rebuild.
 The chrome is not in great condition but cleaning has restored at least some of its former luster.
 Next the face plate needs to come off for cleaning and to pull the left and right switch banks.